Learning Locally, Revising Globally: Global Reviser for Federated Learning with Noisy Labels: Method

 \subsection{Problem Definition}

-The F-LN problem is practical and challenging, as label errors are inevitable.
-To address it, the F-LNL approaches intend to collaboratively train an applicable global model with noisy labels.
-Following~\cite{mcmahanCommunicationEfficientLearningDeep2017,xuFedCorrMultiStageFederated2022}, a typical FL system maintains one central server for model aggregation and up to $K$ clients which would train models on its local dataset $\hat{\mathcal{D}}_k=\{(\mathbf{x}_i,\hat{y}_i)\}^{n_k}_{i=1}$ and upload the trained models via an unstable network.
-The $\hat{y}_i$ and $n_k$ denote the one-hot vector of the given label and the size of the local dataset on client $k$, respectively.
-Formally, the global objective $\mathcal{L}$ of F-LNL could be the same as FL
+A typical FL system~\citep{mcmahanCommunicationEfficientLearningDeep2017,xuFedCorrMultiStageFederated2022} maintains a server for model parameter aggregation and $K$ clients that train their local models on their local low-quality datasets $\hat{\mathcal{D}}_k=\{(\mathbf{x}_i,\hat{y}_i)\}^{n_k}_{i=1}$, where $\hat{y}_i$ and $n_k$ represent the one-hot vector of the label and the size of the local dataset on client $k$, respectively.
+The local objective of client $k$ with a loss function $\ell(\cdot, \cdot)$ on $\hat{\mathcal{D}}_k$ at the $t$-th round can be: